The Ultimate Guide to Calculating Zakat on Investments in Canada

 1. Tax-Free Savings Account (TFSA) & Non-Registered Accounts

 These accounts are fully accessible.
 There are no taxes to withdraw your money from the TFSA.
-Non Registered accounts may have capital gains.
+Non-Registered accounts may have capital gains taxes, but the funds are generally liquid.

 2. RRSP (Registered Retirement Savings Plan)